Skip to main content

 # In out-of-band mode:

-# [Broadcom] [Optional] Values: 0-Write Through, 1-Always Write Back, 2-Write Back with BBU.
+# [Broadcom] [Optional] Values: 0-Write Through, 1-Unprotected Write Back, 2-Protected Write Back.
 Default value 0.

-# [Microchip] [Optional] Values: 1-Always Write Back, 2-Write Back, 3-Off.
+# [Microchip] [Optional] Values: 1-Unprotected Write Back, 2-Protected Write Back, 3-Off.
 Default value 3.
+RAID 5350 series controller only supports Off.

 # [Marvell] [Unsupported]

-# [Microchip on ThinkServer] [Unsupported]
+# [Microchip on ThinkServer/WenTian] [Unsupported]

 #